 And, no one asked me to play anyone’s father in our video assignments.
 Yay!

 I’m old for the Brandcenter.
 That’s no secret.
 I once Facebook friended someone at the Brandcenter solely because I saw they were born in 1979.
 I’m the oldest student in both the ’15 and ’16 classes.
-I might be the oldest student to ever attend the Brandcenter but I’m not going to ask.
+I might be the oldest student ever to attend Brandcenter, but I’m not going to ask.

 I’m pretty sure the other writers play a game where they discuss made up band names around me hoping I’ll Google them later.
 Diarrhea Planet?
-Pffft, nice try jerks.
+Pfft, nice try jerks.

-Sometimes I can’t help the dad side of me from rearing it’s ugly head.
-It’s part of who I am and on occasion it comes out.
-Early in my first semester I was walking back from lunch with Prit, a fellow writer.
-As we were walking back to the Brandcenter we passed the oldest grossest cat I’ve ever seen.
-It was sort of sitting/sort of crouching on the sidewalk.
+Sometimes I can’t help the dad side of me from rearing its ugly head.
+It’s part of who I am, and on occasion, it comes out.
+Early in my first semester, I was walking back from lunch with my friend Prit, a fellow writer.
+As we were walking back to the Brandcenter, we passed the oldest grossest cat I’ve ever seen.
+It was sitting/crouching on the sidewalk.
 It looked like it was waiting for someone.
 I assumed it was waiting for death and steered away from it but as we passed Prit bent down to pet it and let out a “Hey there kitty.”
-I don’t know what came over me but before I could stop myself my dad voice exploded out of me with a “DON’T TOUCH THAT CAT” threat.
-To Prit’s credit he recoiled his arm and jumped back in step.
+I don’t know what came over me, but before I could stop myself, my “dad” voice exploded out of me with a “DON’T TOUCH THAT CAT” threat.
+To Prit’s credit, he recoiled his arm and jumped back in step.
 We didn’t miss a stride.
 We walked a couple of paces without saying anything.
-I broke the silence and apologized.
-Prit’s a grown man and if he wanted to touch the cat from Pet Sematary then he should be allowed to make that horrible decision.
-Luckily for me Prit was more embarrassed about following my crazy order.
-From that moment I’ve tried my best to keep my parental instincts from rearing it’s ugly/shouty/crazy/dad head.
+I broke the silence by apologizing.
+Prit’s a grown man, and if he wanted to touch the cat from Pet Sematary, then he should be allowed to make that horrible decision.
+Luckily for me, Prit was more embarrassed about following my crazy order.
+From that moment I’ve tried my best to keep my parental instincts from rearing it’s ugly/shouty/crazy/ dad head.

 4. Halfway there with no permanent scars (hopefully)